ChrisEssery/group-project/Portfolio/UX_Design.md

 </div>

-The following are photos of the ideas matrix we used to generate ideas for the application.
-Different types of games are in the rows and different types of real-world issues are in the columns.
+The images below show the ideas matrix we used to generate ideas for the application.
+As you can see, types of games are in the rows and types of real-world issues are in the columns.
+This creates a matrix where the remaining cells within the matrix should be populated with a particular game to solve a particular world problem.

 [![ideas1.png](https://i.postimg.cc/TwvNhtdg/ideas1.png)](https://postimg.cc/WDSwH6J1)